alefadonis/AlefAdonis/README.md

 ### Hello and Welcome to My GitHub 👋

-- 🔭 I am, now, looking for internships at I.T.
+- 💼 I am working at Visagio as a Software Intern
 - 🌱 My learning path is now passing through: Java
 - 👯 Collab with others repos?
 Text me, i would love to participate
 - 😄 Pronouns: He\his